Ashike123/GUI-using-PyQt5/README.md

 # GUI-using-PyQt5
-gui_app_1.py will produce a gui as shown below.
-Some areas are greyed out. xc9283_84.py contains the script to send the commands to an MCU with USBTMC implemented.
+gui_app_1.py will produce a gui as shown below. xc9283_84.py contains the script to send the commands to an MCU with USBTMC implemented.
 Recommended: Its required to connect the MCU board to the PC for the proper working of the code.